jainvpranav/NeuroRead/app/prompt.md

 {
    "Motor_variability": [percentage score],
    "Orthographic_irregularity": [percentage score],
+   "Mirror_writing": {Mirror_writing_score},
-   "Mirror_writing": [provided percentage score], "detailed_text": [detailed text explaining parameters] }
+   "detailed_text": [detailed text explaining parameters] }
 ```

 1. For the detailed_text analysis:
-   - Explain what is dyslexia.
+   - Start with what is dyslexia.
    - Explain how the child needs paren't support.
    - Elaborate the results in the simple terms without using any medical or technical jargons.
    - Write in simple, accessible language appropriate for non-specialists
-   - Explain what each score means in practical terms
+   - Explain what each score means in practical terms.
-   - Recommend specific games in a prioritized order based on the scores:
-     - Game 1: For Motor Variability issues
-     - Game 2: For Orthographic Irregularity issues
-     - Game 3: For Mirror Writing issues
    - Organize game recommendations by recommending the pathway like which is better to complete first.

 ## Important Guidelines